darsh0o/multihead-disk-scheduling-algorithm/README.md

 The research that inspired this project includes a study on multi-head disk scheduling systems, such as the **Optimized Two-Head Disk Scheduling Algorithm (OTHDSA)** developed by Singh, K., Rastogi, D., and Singh, D. (2015).
 Their work focuses on improving the performance of disk systems by reducing the total number of head movements, especially in multi-head disk configurations.
 The algorithms implemented in this project are a part of standard disk scheduling techniques, but the logic behind them is inspired by these advanced research efforts.

-### Research Paper Citation
-The concepts and optimization strategies used in this project are based on:
-- **Singh, K., Rastogi, D., & Singh, D.** (2015). *Optimized Two Head Disk Scheduling Algorithm (OTHDSA)*.
-2015 Fifth International Conference on Advanced Computing & Communication Technologies.
-IEEE.
-DOI: 10.1109/ACCT.2015.70.

 ## Requirements